← All Articles

 Knowledge Transfer Pre/post conference surveys should measure:

-• AI concept understanding: Target 40-60% improvement
+• AI concept understanding: Look for meaningful improvement

-• Resource utilization: 70%+ downloading speaker materials
+• Resource utilization: Track downloads of speaker materials

 Business Impact

-• Sales pipeline value: $500K-$2M per major keynote
+• Sales pipeline value: Measure opportunities generated

-• Partnership opportunities: 10-15 meaningful connections per event
+• Partnership opportunities: Count meaningful connections made

-• Hiring connections: 20-30 recruiter-candidate matches
+• Hiring connections: Note recruiter-candidate matches

-• Post-event content views: 10,000+ for recorded sessions
+• Post-event content views: Measure recorded session engagement

 Speaker Performance Scoring Rate each speaker on five dimensions: